rmenegaux/Intro-to-Neural-Nets-AIMS-2025/README.md

-# Intro to Neural Networks Course Page
-## AIMS 2025
+## Intro to Neural Networks, AIMS 2025